wandb/docs/docs/guides/launch/walkthrough.md

 # Walkthrough

-This guide will walk you through how to setup of the fundamental components W&B launch:  **job templates**, **launch queue**, and **launch agents**.
+This guide will walk you through how to setup of the fundamental components W&B launch:  **launch jobs**, **launch queue**, and **launch agents**.
 By the end of this walkthrough you will:

-1. Create a job template that trains a neural network.
+1. Create a launch job that trains a neural network.
 2. Create a launch queue that is used to submit jobs for execution on your local machine.
 3. Create a launch agent that polls the queue and executes launch with Docker.